-If a shareholder wishes to present a proposal for consideration for inclusion in the Proxy Statement for the 2007 Annual Meeting of Shareholders scheduled, subject to change, to be held on June 6, 2007, the proposal must be sent by Certified Mail-Return Receipt Requested and must be received at Roper's corporate offices, 2160 Satellite Boulevard, Suite 200, Duluth, Georgia 30097, Attn: Secretary, no later than January 5, 2007.
+If a shareholder wishes to present a proposal for consideration for inclusion in the Proxy Statement for the 2007 Annual Meeting of Shareholders scheduled, subject to change, to be held on [ ], 2007, the proposal must be sent by Certified Mail-Return Receipt Requested and must be received at our corporate offices, 2160 Satellite Boulevard, Suite 200, Duluth, Georgia 30097, Attn: Secretary, no later than January 5, 2007.
 All proposals must conform to the rules and regulations of the SEC.

-A shareholder may also nominate directors or have other business brought before the 2007 Annual Meeting of Shareholders by submitting the nomination or proposal on or after February 28, 2007, and on or before March 30, 2007, in accordance with Roper's By-laws.
-The nomination or proposal must be delivered to Roper's corporate offices, 2160 Satellite Boulevard, Suite 200, Duluth, Georgia 30097, Attention: Secretary.
-For any shareholder proposal not submitted for inclusion in the Proxy Statement for Roper's 2007 Annual Meeting of Shareholders but intended to be presented directly at that annual meeting, management generally will be able to vote proxies in its discretion if it receives notice of the proposal before the close of business on March 21, 2007 and advise shareholders in the Proxy Statement for the 2007 Annual Meeting of Shareholders about the nature of the matter and how management intends to vote on the matter, unless the proponent of the shareholder proposal (a) provides Roper with a timely written statement that the proponent intends to deliver a proxy statement to at least the percentage of Roper's voting shares required to carry the proposal, (b) includes the same statement in the proxy statement to at least the percentage of Roper statement from a solicitor confirming that the necessary steps have been taken to deliver the proxy statement to at least the percentage of Roper's voting shares required to carry the proposal.
+A shareholder may also nominate directors or have other business brought before the 2007 Annual Meeting by submitting the nomination or proposal on or after February 28, 2007, and on or before March 30, 2007, in accordance with our By-laws.
+The nomination or proposal must be delivered to our corporate offices, 2160 Satellite Boulevard, Suite 200, Duluth, Georgia 30097, Attention: Secretary.
+For any shareholder proposal not submitted for inclusion in the Proxy Statement for our 2007 Annual Meeting of Shareholders but intended to be presented directly at that annual meeting, management generally will be able to vote proxies in its discretion if we receive notice of the proposal before the close of business on March 21, 2007 and advise shareholders in the Proxy Statement for our 2007 Annual Meeting of Shareholders about the nature of the matter and how management intends to vote on the matter, unless the proponent of the shareholder proposal (a) provides us with a timely written statement that the proponent intends to deliver a proxy statement to at least the percentage of our voting shares required to carry the proposal, (b) includes the same statement in the proponent's own proxy materials, and (c) provides us with a statement from a solicitor confirming that the necessary steps have been taken to deliver the proxy statement to at least the percentage of our voting shares required to carry the proposal.